sufimalek/jwtapi/README.md

 ---

 ### **Promtail Configuration**
-Promtail is responsible for collecting logs from your `myapp` API and sending them to Loki.
+Promtail is responsible for collecting logs from your `jwtapi` API and sending them to Loki.
 Create a `promtail-config.yaml` file with the following content:

 ```yaml
 server: